Image 1 of 2

 The class will cover both traditional and non-traditional methodologies and materials of weaving, including dimensional weaving such as new basketry, topics in off-loom textile weaving, experimental fibercraft, and contemporary weaving with association to broader historical and cultural contexts.

-*Classes will be recorded, and students will have access to each recording for 10 days after the class.
+*Classes will be recorded, and students will have access to each recording for one month after the class.
+Students can also watch the recording asynchronously if they cannot attend the online class.
 A Zoom link will be emailed to participants one week before class begins.

 Cancellation & Workshop Policies